clemcer/loggifly/README.md

 ## 🌍 Global Keywords

-When configured all containers are monitored for these keywords:
+When `global_keywords` are configured all containers are monitored for these keywords:

 <details><summary><em>Click to expand:</em><strong> Global Keywords: </strong></summary>